tanoshim/grpc-message-proxy/readme.md

 # How to Add a New Protobuf Class
-1. Create a proto file in serviceapl-server\src\main\proto and build (mvn clean install).
+1. Create a proto file in serviceapl-server\src\main\proto and build.
 And new two java files are created under the target directory.
 1. Copy the two created files to com.example.grpc.protoclass in serviceapl-server.
 1. Create ServiceXxxImpl under com.example.grpc.impl in serviceapl-server.
 1. Create a message handler for a new class in serviceapl-server.